molarmanful/bited/docs/manual/font-anatomy.md

     ???+ question "Ascent"

         The topmost edge of the font.
-Any pixels above the ascent will bleed upwards into the previous line.
+Pixels above the ascent will bleed upwards into the previous line.

     ???+ question "Cap Height"